Frilled Shark Facts: A Strange and Fascinating Fish of the Deep

 Many fish have a lateral line on each side of their body.
-The lateral line is a row of sense organs.
+The line is actually a row of sense organs.
 It contains hair cells that are stimulated by movements and low-frequency vibrations in the water.
-The hair cells are said to be "mechanoreceptive" because they are sensitive to mechanical pressure.
+The hair cells are said to be mechanoreceptive because they are sensitive to mechanical pressure.

-- There are a pair of thickened skin folds traveling along the shark's belly.
+- A pair of thickened skin folds travel along the shark's belly.
 The function of these folds is unknown.
 It's been suggested that they accommodate the expansion of the digestive tract after the ingestion of large prey.

 - The huge liver contains a large quantity of low density oils and hydrocarbons (substances containing only hydrogen and carbon atoms), which help the shark to maintain its position in the water.